Notice: Undefined variable: info_count in /var/www/sites/springville.org/wp-content/themes/springville/sidebar.php on line 194

 Springville has a few interesting situations that may make choosing trees for general landscaping a challenge.
 These challenges are soil pH (soil alkalinity), ground water level, soil type (heavy clay or loamy clay), and compaction.
 If you live along the foothills or on the east side of town, there are much fewer issues to contend with.
 If you live in the southwest area of town, you will need to deal with high pH and heavy clay soils.

-The tree species on the following lists will have some number designations after them.
+The tree species on the following lists have number designations.
 The designation numbers refer to the following:

 Trees that can be planted in all areas with a “1” designation, south of 900 south